yangshun/fate/README.md

 };
 ```

-This fetches the author associated with the Post and makes it available to the `PostCard` component.
+This code fetches the author associated with the Post and makes it available to the `PostCard` component.
 However, this approach has some downsides:

 1. The `author` selection is tightly coupled to the `PostView`.
 If we want to use the author's data in another component, we would need to duplicate the field selection.
-1. If the `author` has more fields that we want to use in other components, we would have to add them to the `PostView`, leading to overfetching.
+1. If the `author` has more fields that we want to use in other components, we would need to add them to the `PostView`, leading to overfetching.
 1. We cannot reuse the `author` field selection in other views or components.

 In fate, views are composable and reusable.
 Instead of inlining the selection, we can define a `UserView` and compose it into the `PostView` like this: